SupurCalvinHiggins/212-fall-2015/labs/lab-01/readme.md

     REQUIRE(oss.str().empty());
 }
 ```
+2. Complete the TODOs in each function.

-Complete the TODOs.
-The program should compile and run without errors.
+3. Make sure the program compiles and runs without errors, and that all tests pass.

 > [!IMPORTANT]
 > You should submit `cstyle_arrays.cpp` to Gradescope.

 ##  Modifying C-Style Arrays

-Copy the following program into a new file `reverse.cpp`.
+1. Create a new file called `reverse.cpp` and copy the following program into it:
 ```cpp
 #define CATCH_CONFIG_MAIN
 #include "catch.hpp"